GHRepoCarlos-H/Milestone-project-sass/README.md

    - Add a delay to outcome and insert/play a gif while we wait for the result
    - Display images instead of numbers
-   - Upgrade the 90's look to a modern CSS
+   - Upgrade the 90's look to a modern slot machine graphics.

  ### Project Plannnig